authelia/authelia/docs/content/overview/authorization/statelessness.md

 ---
 title: "Statelessness"
 description: "Statelessness is the ability for a system to operate without an in-memory state.
 A crash could result in loss of the in-memory state causing a bad user experience."
-lead: "Statelessness is the ability for a system to operate without an in-memory state.
+summary: "Statelessness is the ability for a system to operate without an in-memory state.
 A crash could result in loss of the in-memory state causing a bad user experience."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []